“Follow your bliss and the universe will open doors for you where there were only walls.”

 If you are ready for change, and willing to work hard, then coaching is absolutely for you!

-If you are looking to focus on difficult past life events, such as trauma or abuse, or if you are experiencing severe anxiety or depression that impacts your current behaviour or state of mind, then coaching may not be for you at this time.
-I'd recommend that you seek counselling until you are ready to focus on where you want to go with your life and have the emotional space to create change in your life.
+But if you are looking to focus on difficult past life events, such as trauma or abuse, or if you are experiencing severe anxiety or depression that impacts your current behaviour or state of mind, then coaching may not be for you at this time.
+I do offer a limited number of psychotherapy appointments - check out the details here.